When to File APRN Application

 - If you have never been issued a United States Social Security Number (SSN), submit a Request for Exemption from Social Security Number Requirement.

-Temporary APN Permit
+Temporary APRN Permit

 Requirements for Prescriptive Authority